 How To Make Apple Pie Turnovers

-Preheat the oven to 400 degrees F. Start by peeling apples and slicing the apples into quarters.
-Slice each quarter of the apple into three equal pieces.
+Preheat your oven to 400°F. Peel the apples, then slice them into quarters.
+Cut each quarter into three equal pieces.

 In a medium saucepan, melt the butter over medium heat.
 Once melted, add the apples, cinnamon, brown sugar, salt, and vanilla.
-Stir the mixture until well combined.
+Stir everything together until well combined.

-Stir the apple mixture and let them simmer until the apples start to soften (about 5 minutes).
+Stir the apple mixture and let it simmer until the apples start to soften (about 5 minutes).

 Once the apple pie filling is prepared, allow it to cool while you work on the pie crusts.
 Two pie crusts come in the package.
 Separate them and unroll the pie crust.